 This will give you a hash output.
 Compare the output with the listed hash you downloaded, to make sure the file has not been tampered with.

-Extract the downloaded file using the graphical interface, right click, select “extract here”, and delete the zipped file.
-I suggest moving the extracted directory to the desktop, and rename it “Bitcoin”
+Extract the downloaded file using the graphical interface, right-click, select “extract here”, and delete the zipped file.
+I suggest moving the extracted directory to the desktop, and renaming it “Bitcoin”